AdithyaDS/Bug-priority/README.md

 # Bug-priority
-Bug priority prediction using ML and DL algorithms
+Bug priority prediction using HYBRID  ML and DL algorithms